-Of all the most beloved, best-selling manga — the ones with the biggest legacies; the staunchest fanbases; the biggest numbers — most of them are shonen manga.
+Of all the most beloved, best-selling manga — the ones with the biggest legacies; the staunchest fanbases; the biggest numbers — most of them are classic or modern shonen manga.

 But many of those shonen manga are now finished and ageing.
 Dragon Ball, Naruto, Bleach.
 These names are being replaced, but by what?
 By these fantastic modern shonen manga.

 The current age of shonen manga is a very exciting one.
 We’re living in an experimental and varied world of manga in general.
 And, for shonen manga to continue to be relevant, it needs to experiment as well.
 For that reason, we’re seeing a trend in modern shonen manga: an infusion of horror.

 What American comics went through in the 90s, shonen manga (and Korean manhwa) is going through now (though these manga are doing a far, far better job of exploring new ground).
 For this reason, here’s a little disclaimer: